stevemutua/ChapChapSQL/readme.md

   - Simply create a new database in your server, and import the file 'sample_db.sql'.
 Note that for my environment, am using PHP Version: 7.0.8
   - The 'core' folder contains a database connection file, and a file with functions for executing swift database functions.
   - Update the credentials in the 'db_connect.php' to match the ones in your local server so as to allow a successful database connection.
-  - The 'core' folder contains two versions of the main library, 'chapchapsql_db.php' - use the minimized version for production and the latter for development purposes.
+  - The 'core' folder contains two versions of the main library, 'chapchap_sql.php' - use the minimized version for production and the latter for development purposes.

   ### 1.2 Using & Reusing The code
   - In the root folder, the file 'index.php' contains sample code that illustrate the using of this library.